tOOlmaRR/toolmarrs-collectables/API/README.md

 1. exception handling and error responses need a little standardization and testing
 1. asynchronous operations appear to be a bit buggy, especially when it comes to the automated tests

+## Support
+### "Error: listen EADDRINUSE: address already in use :::8080"

+This means that there is a node process on port 8080 still running in the background.
+You can kill all running node processes using the following command:

+    `taskkill /F /IM node.exe`

 ## History

 ### v1.3